 What is Feemasonry?

 Freemaspnry is one of the world's oldest and largest non-religious, non-political fraternal and charitable organisations.
-It teaches self-knowledge through participation in a progression of ceremonies.
-Members are expected to be high moral standing and are encouraged to speak openly about their Freemasonry.
+It teaches self-knowledge through participation in a progression of ceremonies, or degrees.
+Members are expected to be of a high moral standing and are encouraged to speak openly about their Freemasonry.
 The following information is intended to explain Freemaonry as it is practised under the United Grand Lodge of England which administers Lodges of Freemasons in England and Wales and in many places overseas.

 Freemasonry instils in it's members a moral and ethical approach to life; it's values are based on integrity, kindness, honesty and fairness.
 Members are urged to regard the interests of their families as paramount but, importantly, Freemasonry also teaches concern for people, care for the less fortunate, and help for those in need.

-In addition to the donations and support that Freemasonry provides to the many local and national charities supported by our Lodges there is also the newly-formed Masonic Charitable Foundation.
+In addition to the donations of time and money that Freemasons provide to the many local and national charities supported by our Lodges there is also the Masonic Charitable Foundation.

 They support Masons and their families in a variety of ways from making grants to those who have fallen on hard times to education-related assistance and help with medical emergencies.

 One of the best aspects of Freemasonry is getting an invitiation to visit another members Lodge.

 You get to meet new people in a relaxed and social atmosphere, but you also see how other Lodges perform their ceremonies and practices.
 We're all broadly doing the same thing, but many of us do it in a slightly different way to others.

 Some of the members of Woolsack Lodge welcome our newest members after their Initiations.